MoldyMacaroniX/dashword.net/_src/posts/how-to-install-geometry-dash-2-2.md

 ---
 Geometry Dash 2.2, the biggest update Geometry Dash has ever seen, has just released on iOS, Android, and PC!
 Here is how to install it on your device.

 [Geometry Dash 2.2](/categories/2.2/) can be installed on iOS via the App Store, Android via the Google Play Store, and PC via Steam.
+If you don't already have the game purchased, you will need to purchase it.

 # Table of contents